Best 5 days in Oahu itinerary: Covers whole island!

 Snorkeling at Hanauma Bay

-Pack a picnic lunch and your snorkeling gear and spend your Day 3 morning on Hanauma Bay for some excellent snorkeling.
+Pack a picnic lunch and your snorkeling gear, and spend your Day 3 morning on Hanauma Bay for some excellent snorkeling.
 The beach here is amazing!

-Hanauma Bay Nature Preserve is the top snorkeling destination in Oahu, and is located on the southeast coast of Oahu.
-It is only a 25 minute drive from the Waikiki resort area to Hanauma Bay.
+Hanauma Bay Nature Preserve is the top snorkeling destination in Oahu and is located on the southeast coast of Oahu.
+It is only a 25-minute drive from the Waikiki resort area to Hanauma Bay.

-The water here is very shallow and you can just float and see a variety of tropical fish and coral reefs, making this a very family friendly snorkeling destination.
+The water here is very shallow, and you can just float and see a variety of tropical fish and coral reefs, making this a very family-friendly snorkeling destination.

-Tip ?: Tickets are released online 48 hours before and get sold out in minutes.
-If you do not get a ticket online, make sure to come here very early like at 6 AM before it opens as there is a huge line for walk-in tickets.
+Pro-Tip: Tickets are released online 48 hours before and get sold out in minutes.
+If you do not get a ticket online, make sure to come here very early, like at 6 AM, before it opens, as there is a huge line for walk-in tickets.
+Parking here is limited and fills up early in the day.

 Koko Head Crater Hike

 Want to hike up an abandoned railroad track to the summit for some incredible crater and coast views?
-Then head to the Koko Crater Railway Trailhead at Koko Head District Park.
+Then, head to the Koko Crater Railway Trailhead at Koko Head District Park.

 This hike is also called the ‘Koko Head Stairs‘ due to the stairs formed by the upward slope of the railway tracks.
 The hike is around 1 mile straight uphill with around 1000+ railway track steps and quite a bit of elevation.